 The result is a book (published by Arcadia Publishing in 2005) of neighborhood photographs and historical text researched and written by SHHS members.
 The book primarily covers development of the neighborhood from the mid-19th century through the 1930s.

-In 4 years, the book has sold over 3,500 copies.
+In the first 4 years, the book sold over 3,500 copies.
 The book is available at Arcadia Publishing , at other book stores, or you may also purchase the book through the SHHS.

 PO Box 8157